 - Applicants may not keep ownership of other property or purchase additional property while owning a deed restricted unit;

 - If self-employed, must demonstrate that 75% of business is located in Park City;

 - A retired person who immediately preceding retirement was a full-time employee of an entity located within the Park City School District Boundaries for at least two continuous years and continued living as a full-time resident within the Park City School District Boundaries following his or her retirement;

 - A combined net-worth limit of four times the AMI for family size (cumulative of all household members);

 - Applicants must be able to qualify for sufficient mortgage without a co-signer (cash gifts are allowed for up to 30% of sale price and count against net-worth total);

 - Applicants who’ve never owned a home must complete a HUD-certified pre-purchase Homebuyer Education class;

-- All applicants must attend an Affordable/Attainable Housing Orientation prior to purchasing a deed-restricted home;
+- All applicants must review the Affordable/Attainable Housing Orientation video linked here prior to purchasing a deed-restricted home;

 - A person unable to work or who does not have a work history due to qualifying for disability as defined by the Americans with Disabilities Act (ADA).